Violations and Citations

 Violations and Information

-Animals at Large - 92.03 (a)
+Animals at Large - 92.03

-All domestic pets must be properly restrained at all times while outside the confines of the owner’s home.
-Restraint is defined as being on a leash, within an enclosed area or otherwise secured within the property limits of its owner or keeper.
-Verbal command is not deemed to be proper restraint.
 Animals captured running loose are transported to the Animal Control holding facility for the owner to pick up.
 An impound fee of $25 is charged for each animal picked up, and $10 for each night the animal remains at the animal control compound.
-If the owner fails to pick up the animal, it is transported to the Humane Society of St. Lucie County (772) 461-0687.
+If the owner fails to pick up the animal, it is transported to the Humane Society of St. Lucie County (772) 238-5631.

-Captive Wildlife - 92.05 (1)
+Captive Wildlife - 92.05 (a)

 The permanent housing of captive wildlife, with the appropriate permitting from the Florida Fish and Wildlife Conservation Commission, in the City of Port St. Lucie is allowed.
 Some examples of captive wildlife are as follows: Howler Monkey, Lynx, Panther, Bobcat, Cheetah, Leopard, Wolves, Wolf Hybrids, Badger, Hyena, Dwarf Crocodiles, Alligator, and Ostrich.